Retirement Savings – How Do Yours Measure Up?

 Retirement saving is based on a host of assumptions, and some traditional assumptions may not be appropriate for today’s savers.
 For the purpose of this analysis, here are three of the primary assumptions:

 - Spending, not income, is the right target.
-Traditionally, people have tossed around rules of thumb that base the retirement income you’ll need on some percentage of your income while working.
-The problem is that income tends to be very uneven over the course of a career, and different people spend different portions of income.
-So base your retirement targets on projected spending needs, with the appropriate adjustments for inflation.
+Traditionally, people have tossed around rules of thumb that base your retirement income on some percentage of your income while working.
+The problem is that income tends to be very uneven over the course of a career, and different people spend different portions of their income.
+Base your retirement targets on projected spending needs, with the appropriate adjustments for inflation.

 - The new interest rate environment is changing income projections.
 Savings account interest rates are below 1 percent, and CD rates and bond yields are not much higher.
 Assuming your savings program uses a mix of stocks, bonds, and cash, you’ll want to water down your return assumptions to reflect these low yields.
 This analysis uses a blended return assumption of 5.6 percent to account for the low interest rate environment.

 - Taxes are not included.
 With the popularity of Roth IRAs, retirement savings are often a mix of pre- and after-tax savings.
-To avoid confusion, all the figures below will be given as after-tax equivalents.
+All the figures below will be given as after-tax equivalents to avoid confusion.
 Therefore, if you have savings in a pre-tax vehicle, you should adjust the value downward by your tax rate for comparison with the figures below.

 Calculating the benchmarks

 The EBRI reports that people 65 and older collect an average of $11,249 in Social Security or similar benefits, and the BLS reports an average of 1.7 persons per elder household.
-That amounts to an average of $19,123 in Social Security income per elder household, leaving $17,679 to be funded from individual saving.
+That amounts to an average of $19,123 in Social Security income per elderly household, leaving $17,679 to be funded from individual savings.

-The benchmarks below adjust that $17,679 for inflation at 3 percent a year, and assume retirement at 65 with a further 30 years of life.
-That’s longer than the current average life expectancy of a 65-year-old, but the higher figure was used to anticipate longer life expectancies and to reduce the risk of outliving your money.
+The benchmarks below adjust that $17,679 for inflation at 3 percent a year and assume retirement at 65 with a further 30 years of life.
+That’s longer than the current life expectancy of a 65-year-old, but the higher figure was used to anticipate longer life expectancies and reduce the risk of outliving your money.

 Accordingly, here are benchmarks for what a person with average spending habits should be doing about retirement at the following ages as of today: